ni/ams-capabilities/README.md

 Note: The %d in the channel name will be replaced with a number from 1 to X depending on how many channels are created from the for loops.
 For example, the channel name Current.ch%d.AV will be printed as Current.ch1.AV, Current.ch2.V, and so on.
 Also to the channel name the Instance Name of the plugin is automatically added before, so if the Instance Name is "BLS_Instance" the complete channel name will be "BLS_Instance_Current.ch1.AV".

+# Helper VI

+* Create Asset JSON.vi: This vi can be used in BLS plugins in order to write asset information.
+Required: asset name and serial number.
+Optional: vendor name, firmware version, model name, model number and hardware version.
+Use driver calls to get as much information about the asset as you can or use constants.

 # Abbreviations

 - LLC = Low Level Capability